What is Cyber Security? Why is it important?

 Don’t worry; for every new Cyberthreat, there is also a way of countering them.
 Most methods of gaining access require some form of ignorance from the user.
 A user that is well educated on Cyber threats and has good Cyber hygiene is the best way to counter a Cybercriminal.

-Password practice – Yes, changing passwords often is a pain, but it is a necessary one.
+- Password practice – Yes, changing passwords often is a pain, but it is a necessary one.
 The Verizon 2016 Data Breach Investigations Report found that 63% of data breaches happened due to lost, stolen or weak passwords.
 Regularly changing and using a combination of numbers, symbols, and upper and lowercase letters is an easy way to stay secure.
-Check out the image below to see how long it would take for a hacker to brute force your password.